 - 6.7 The retention of relevant State membership following qualification for the Australasian Show Horse and Rider Championships is required as follows; - 6.8 Once a horse has qualified for the Australasian Show Horse and Rider Championships, the competitor must retain current relevant State membership in that calendar year and the residency of the horse must be the same at which it qualified for the Australasian Show Horse and Rider Championships.
 Once a rider has qualified for Australasian Show Horse and Rider Championships, they must retain their relevant State membership for that calendar year. - 6.9 A horse will not be disqualified from representing the state in which it qualified as a result of a change of ownership or lease within the same State.
-If a horse is sold or leased to another state it is no longer eligible to represent the State in which it qualified. - 6.10 A horse which has competed or qualified for a State at an Australasian Show Horse and Rider Championship may not compete in any other State's qualifying competition in the period leading up to the Australasian Show Horse and Rider Championships concerned. - 6.11 A horse competing in the Show Horse, Show Hunter and Leading Rein Classes must be ridden by a member from the State or Territory that the horse is representing. - 6.12 All judges will be selected from the EA Show Horse National Judges List and will be randomly selected by EA National Office: - 6.12.1A panel of four judges will be selected for all Open Show Horse, Open Show Hunter, Leading
+If a horse is sold or leased to another state it is no longer eligible to represent the State in which it qualified. - 6.10 A horse which has competed or qualified for a State at an Australasian Show Horse and Rider Championship may not compete in any other State's qualifying competition in the period leading up to the Australasian Show Horse and Rider Championships concerned. - 6.11 A horse competing in the Show Horse, Show Hunter and Leading Rein Classes must be ridden by a member from the State or Territory that the horse is representing. - 6.12 All State HOTY and National Australasian Horse an Rider Championships judges will be selected from the EA Show Horse National Judges List and will be randomly selected by EA National Office: The randomly selected judges will be presented to the National Show Horse Committee for ratification.
+Judges will then be selected in a random order, then allocated on a rotation basis to each state, ie.